The Origins of Artists For Impact

-After asking her best friend, Ris Igrec, to join the project, the two decided to find a way to give back to the community through the idea.
+The two then decided to find a way to give back to the community through their idea.
 Thus, at the beginning of their junior year, Artists For Impact came to life.
 They decided AFI would hold events comprised of musical performances, spoken word, and artwork, with all proceeds going to a local charity.
 Dasha and Ris found the perfect venue in MADE: My Art and Design Experience, an art studio that graciously agreed to host the events.

 Months of planning, advertising, nerves, and excitement culminated in Artists for Impact’s first event.
-The success of the this event prompted Dasha and Ris to plan more shows, and in just four events, Artists for Impact raised a total of $1765.00 for Futbol For Kids (November 2017), The LOFT: LGBT Community Center in White Plains, New York (May 2018), Sad Girls Club (November 2018), Girls Rock!
+The success of this event prompted Dasha and Ris to plan more shows, and in just five events, Artists for Impact raised a total of $2473.00 for Futbol For Kids (November 2017), The LOFT: LGBT Community Center in White Plains, New York (May 2018, June 2019), Sad Girls Club (November 2018), Girls Rock!
 DC (February 2019), and Dwell DC (February 2019).

 In July of 2019, Artists for Impact became a 501(c)3 nonprofit.
 Plans were made for expansion, with more events in New York City, New Haven, and Washington, DC on the horizon.
 However, the COVID-19 pandemic put a halt to these plans.
 Despite this, AFI will be returning to live shows in August of 2021 and is planning for a bright future!

 Follow Artists for Impact on Instagram @artistsforimpact to keep up with future events and opportunities.